iterative/dvc.org/content/docs/command-reference/run.md

 ### Stage commands

 The `command` argument should be the very last part of the full `dvc run ...` line(s) written to the system terminal.
-It can be any command your terminal would accept and execute directly, for example a shell built-in, expression, or binary found in `PATH`.
+It can be anything your terminal would accept and execute directly, for example a shell built-in, expression, or binary found in `PATH`.
 Any flags sent after the command are interpreted by the command itself, not by run.
 Some examples:

 ```dvc
 $ dvc run -n cpfile -d file -o file_copy cp file file_copy